-3

-Template revision date: March 2019 Agreement# ######## OPA Review #####

 Financial Contact Information for Collaborator:

 Thomas Christensen

 P.O.
 Box 85 Monterey, CA 93942 831-238-2547

 Taxpayer ID: 94-2535586

 Customer Number: 6000000949

 www.mpwmd.net

 Independent Entity.
 For purposes of this Agreement and all research and services to be provided hereunder, each Party shall be, and shall be deemed to be, an independent Party and not an agent or employee of the other Party.
 Each Party shall have exclusive control over its employees in the performance of the work.
 While in field locations, a Party's employees shall adhere to the safety and technical requirements imposed by the Party controlling the work site.